priya-km/portfolio/README.md

 ## Hello world!👋
 <p> My name is Priya Maharban and I'm a web developer from New York.
 This my current portfolio consisting of the projects/apps that I have developed!</p>
 <h5>Future Portfolio Notes/Fixes</h5>
-- Making it more mobile user friendly <br>
-- Re-doing the UI of the Projects and contact pages<br>
+- Re-doing the UI of the contact page, possibly adding a form<br>
-- Possible color palette + font changes again <br>

 ## Links 🔗
 [Live Portfolio](https://priya-km.github.io/portfolio "Live View")